ugovaretto-education/lisp/doc/cheatsheet.md

 C-x t 1: keep only current tab
 C-x t o: next tab

+*Query replace*
+1. C-s-w: at beginning of word select current word for replacement
+2. Hit <Enter> and enter replacement word
+3. Press '!' for replacing all occurrences or keep presin 'y' or space to replace next occurence

 Elisp: C-j at end of elisp expression in scratch buffer